Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

 The poor understanding of primitive insertions has also limited our understanding of Gromov--Witten invariants with simple insertions.
-For instance, as mentioned above, one can in principle apply the degeneration formula to compute simple Gromov--Witten invariants of $X$.
-For this, one considers a degeneration $X$ into the union of two smooth varieties $X_1$ and $\tilde{X}_2$, glued transversally along a smooth divisor $D$.
-Following \cite{MP}, one can arrange things so that $X_1$ and $D$ are complete intersections and $\tilde{X}_2$ is a blow-up of a complete intersection along a complete intersection.
-In the degeneration formula, the gluing condition for curves in $X_1$ and $\tilde{X}_2$ along $D$ involves the insertion of the cohomology class $[\Delta]$ Poincaré dual to the diagonal $\Delta$ in $D \times D$, whose K\"unneth decomposition is
+To apply the degeneration formula, we consider a degeneration of $X$ into a union of two smooth varieties glued transversally along a smooth divisor $D$.
+Following~\cite{MP}, we select one of the hypersurface equations $f$ defining~$X$ and a product of polynomials $g_1g_2$ of positive degrees such that

+The family of varieties obtained by replacing $f$ with $tf + g_1g_2$ is degeneration of $X$ over $t\in \AA^1$ into a union $X_1 \cup_D X_2$ of two complete intersections.
+However, the total space of this family is, in general, not smooth.
+To desingularize the total space, we blow-up along $X_2$.
+We then obtain a degeneration with smooth total space, and with general fiber $X$ and special fiber $X_1 \cup_D \widetilde{X}_2$,

+where $X_1$ and $D$ are complete intersections and $\widetilde{X}_2$ is a blow-up of a complete intersection along a complete intersection.